bullocke/AREA2/docs/example_str.rst

    5. Forest gain: 30
    6. Forest gain/loss: 30

 11. **Export sample.** Clicking *Add to map* will display the sample units as red dots in the Map display.
-The final step is to export the sample: click the Tasks tab, and then *Export sample* in the Dialog -- an entry named "sample" will appear in Tasks.
-Click the *Run* button right next to the "sample" entry.
+The final step is to export the sample: click the Tasks tab, and then *Export sample* in the Dialog -- two entries named "sample" will appear in Tasks.
+These are identical but one is of exporting the sample as a CSV file and one as a KML file for use in Google Earth.
+Click the *Run* button right next one of the  "sample" entries and save as an GEE asset; redo for the other sample entry but save as a KML file on Google Drive.

 2. Response Design
 ------------------

+We now need to provide reference observations for unit in the sample that we designed in the previous step.
+Reference data are required for observing reference conditions.
+A powerful reference dataset is the combination of high resolution imagery and time series.
+Different  applications have been developed that allow you to display such data at sample locations.
+In this tutorial we will use an application in the Earth Engine called Time Series Viewer.
+(Other applications include TimeSync and Collect Earth Online.)

-Text
+1. Text

 3. Analysis
 ------------------